Pool Inspections

 Leak testing: Standard pool inspections are visual assessments only.
 Detecting hidden leaks requires a separate, specialized test and comes with an additional cost.

-In Charlotte and surrounding areas, a professional in-ground pool inspection typically ranges from $350 to $500 depending on the pool’s size, age, features, and complexity.
-While the cost may vary, it is a small price to pay for peace of mind and avoiding potentially expensive surprises down the road.
+In Charlotte and surrounding areas, a professional standalone in-ground pool inspection typically ranges from $350 to $500.
+This price varies based on the pool’s size, age, and complex features like integrated spas or automation systems.

 Pools can be complex systems, and many issues are not visible to the untrained eye.
 Licensed inspectors have the knowledge, training, and specialized equipment to: